Published on

 }

-Initialise and Deploy with Terraform
+Initializing and Deploying with Terraform

 terraform init